 Church Overall

 Looking at the church as a whole, there is a broader opportunity to encourage vulnerability and emotional expression within worship and community settings.
 This is particularly relevant for Presbyterians, who have a reputation for being more reserved—often referred to as “The Frozen Chosen.”
 Creating an environment where emotions can be shared openly is essential for addressing various forms of grief.
-The sentiment of disenfranchised grief seems to resonate well in our current moment, which is divisive politically.
+The sentiment of disenfranchised grief seems to resonate well in our current moment, which is politically divisive.
 The church must find ways to support individuals navigating differing emotions while maintaining unity among its members.
 Fostering a culture that embraces vulnerability echoes the sentiment of “Blessed are those who mourn, for they shall be comforted.”

 Evaluation of the Project